On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Causal Inference with Background Knowledge

-We used the causal mean square error (CMSE) to measure the discrepancy between an estimated multi-set of possible effects and the true effect computed with $\cal G$~\citep{Tsirlis2018scoring, liu2020local}.
+To measure the discrepancy between an estimated multi-set of possible effects and the true effect computed with $\cal G$, we examined four metrics including the causal mean squared error (CMSE) introduced by~\citep{Tsirlis2018scoring, liu2020local}, the number of possible causal effects, the length of the interval determined by the minimum and maximum values of a set of possible effects, and the Int-MSE introduced by~\citet{malinsky2017estimating}.
 Denote by $\hat{\Theta}_{XY}$ and $\theta_{XY}$ the estimated multi-set of possible causal effects and the true causal effect, respectively.
-Then, the CMSE is defined as
+The CMSE is defined as

-where $m=|\hat{\Theta}_{XY}|$ and $\hat{\theta}_{i}\in \hat{\Theta}_{XY}$ is an estimated possible causal effect.
-The CMSE can be viewed as the averaged square distance between each possible effect and the true effect.
-Therefore, CMSE equals zero indicates that the true causal effect is identifiable, and the lower the CMSE, the higher the identifiability of a causal effect.
+where $m=|\hat{\Theta}_{XY}|$ and $\hat{\theta}_{i}\in \hat{\Theta}_{XY}$ is an estimated possible causal effect. {The CMSE is calculated as a weighted average of the squared distances between the true effect and each distinct estimated effect in the multi-set, with the weights corresponding to the frequency of each distinct estimate's occurrence in the multi-set.
+In practice, the CMSE may be inflated if the number of possible effects in the multi-set is large, hence we examined the number of possible causal effects as well as the length of the interval determined by the minimum and maximum possible effects.
+The Int-MSE, introduced by~\citet{malinsky2017estimating}, represents the mean absolute distance between the true effect, $\theta$, and the interval $[\hat{\theta}_{\min}, \hat{\theta}_{\max}]$.
+The distance $d$ is defined as $d=0$ if the interval covers the true effect and $d=\min(|\theta-\hat{\theta}_{\min}|, |\theta-\hat{\theta}_{\max}|)$ otherwise.
+The Int-MSE thus evaluates whether an estimated interval covers the true effect.
+For all four metrics discussed above, lower values indicate higher identifiability of the causal effect.}

+Since the causal effects were estimated from the true covariance matrix derived from $\cal G$, and given the correctness of IDA-type algorithms, the range between the minimum and maximum possible causal effects should contain the true effect.
+Therefore, the Int-MSE should be (nearly) zero.
+In fact, in our simulations, all Int-MSE values are below $10^{-8}$, and non-zero Int-MSE values are due to numerical errors.
+This result also suggests the correctness of Algorithm~\ref{algo:ida}.

-For each sampled DAG and $X, Y$, we computed three sequences of CMSEs, which correspond to three types of background knowledge.
-Each sequence of CMSEs has $6$ elements, corresponding to $6$ possible values of $b$.
-For each sequence, we divided all CMSEs by the one corresponding to $b=0$, and the ratio is called a rescaled CMSE.
+Except for Int-MSE, the other metrics show similar results.
+We focus on CMSE in what follows, and the results for the other metrics are provided in Appendix~\ref{app:app:exp}.
+For each sampled DAG and variable pair $(X, Y)$, we computed three sequences of CMSEs corresponding to three types of background knowledge.
+Each sequence contains six elements corresponding to the six possible values of $b$.
+For each sequence, all CMSEs were normalized by the CMSE at $b=0$, yielding the so-called rescaled CMSE.